 Our study of 1.8 million smartphone sessions revealed a surprising finding:

 On average, the conversion rates for mobile shoppers who logged in 1 and those who used guest checkout were nearly identical.

-This was unexpected and raised a key question: If logged-in and guest users have similar conversion rates, is there a point in retailers offering both?
+This was unexpected and raised a key question: Is there a point in retailers offering both if logged-in and guest users have similar conversion rates?

 Sites like Amazon and Walmart require users to log in to check out.

 It’s a smart move.
 Picture yourself as a retailer.
 When users create an account, you have the opportunity to build meaningful relationships with them.